-In terms of the built-in AI assistants, Google Assistant currently seems to have the edge over Siri, though Siri is no slouch.
+In terms of the built-in AI assistants, Google Assistant has the edge over Siri, though Siri is no slouch.
 This is getting more into the broader ecosystem that Google and Apple offer – which is an increasingly important consideration when you're choosing between Android and iOS.

 Android vs iPhone: the case for iOS

 An iPhone guarantees you a stylish and stable smartphone experience, and overall the interfaces of its menus and apps tend to have more polish than the Android equivalents (though there's not much in it when you put Apple's phones up against top-tier Android phones such as the Galaxy S9).